-Any young person living on Lulu Island in the early 1900s who wanted to continue from one of the community's four elementary schools to high school had to travel across the river either to Vancouver or New Westminster in order to complete a graduation diploma.
-The history of high school in Richmond goes back to 1908, when a four-room school house was built at Bridgeport with the intent that the two rooms on the second level would eventually be used for Grades 10 and 11 students in the years to come.
-To accommodate the small number of students who wanted to finish high school instead of going off to work, Bridgeport School operated as a combined elementary and high school from 1910 to 1927 and remained an elementary school until 1980.
+Any young person living on Lulu Island in the early 1900s who wanted to continue from one of the community's four elementary schools to high school had to travel across the Fraser River either to Vancouver or New Westminster in order to complete a graduation (matriculation) diploma.
+The history of high school in Richmond goes back to 1910, when a four-room school house was built on Bridgeport Road with the intent that the two rooms on the second level would be used for Grades 10 and 11 students in the years to come (graduation was originally after Grade 11).
+To accommodate the small number of students who wanted to finish high school instead of going off to farm or work, Bridgeport School operated as a combined elementary and high school from 1910 to 1927 and remained an elementary school until 1980.
 In 1927, Richmond High School was the municipality’s first dedicated high school and the building was originally located at the corner of Cambie and Sexsmith Roads (see photo on right).
 Miss I.E. Clemens moved over from Bridgeport School and was the principal during the first year and then for the next 31 years the school was led by principal Allan Roy MacNeill.
 A.R.
 MacNeill Secondary School in East Richmond was opened in 2003 and named after Richmond High's longest serving principal.
 (You can see a list of all Richmond Secondary School principals here).
-The first matriculation (graduation was originally after Grade 11) class from Richmond High School included 17 students in 1928.
+The first matriculation class from Richmond High School included 17 students in 1928.

-As the area steadily grew from the mostly rural farming and fishing community of Lulu Island to the larger cosmopolitan City of Richmond, the school has also changed, evolved and undergone many structural and organizational changes.
+As the area steadily grew from the mostly rural farming and fishing community of Lulu Island and Sea Island to the larger cosmopolitan City of Richmond, the school also evolved and underwent many structural and organizational changes.
 From 1937 until 1958, Grades 8 and 9 students were added and the name was changed to Richmond Junior and Senior Secondary School.
 In 1952 the school moved to its current location at the intersection of Foster Road, now called Minoru Boulevard, and Granville Avenue in central Richmond and the original building became H.J.
-Cambie Junior Secondary School. (photo on left is a school crest from 1937 and photo below right is old RHS, at its current location in 1953).
+Cambie Junior Secondary School. (image on left is a school crest from the 1930s.
+The Latin motto translates into "Do Your Best"; the photo below right is old RHS, at the school's current location, in 1953).
 From 1958 to 1995 the school was home to students in Grades 11 and 12 only and was known as Richmond Senior Secondary School but the students, staff and community simply called the school 'Richmond High'.
-In 1996, all high schools in Richmond were reconfigured to Grades 8 to 12 schools and Richmond High became Richmond Secondary School.
-In the early 2000s the school building was replaced with an expanded, state-of-the-art facility, including an artificial turf field and reopened to students on January 5, 2004.
-All of the senior matriculation and graduation class composite photographs from 1928 to today hang with honour in the halls of the school.
+In 1996, the eleven high schools in Richmond at that time were reconfigured to Grades 8 to 12 schools and Richmond High became Richmond Secondary School.
+In the early 2000s the school building was replaced with an expanded, state-of-the-art facility built immediately to the west of the older building, (and the 1950s school building was torn down and replaced with an artificial turf field) and reopened to students on January 5, 2004.
+All of the senior matriculation and graduation class composite photographs from 1928 to today are displayed with honour in the halls of the school.

-The primary goal of schools is nurturing intellectual development through critical and creative thinking and communication skills and learning success for all students.
-The school established renowned traditions of academic excellence and every year, Richmond High students consistently achieved amongst the very highest in the province in Provincial Exams and each year scores of students were awarded Ministry of Education and post-secondary scholarships.
+The primary goal of our school is to develop responsible, caring, reflective and resilient young people who can think and communicate effectively.
+Over many decades the school has developed a strong culture of curiousity and learning and an ethos of academic excellence.
+Every year, Richmond High students consistently achieve amongst the very highest in British Columbia in the provincial program and each year scores of students are awarded Ministry of Education and a range of post-secondary scholarships.
 Since 1984, the school has also been an I.B.
-World School and has offered the International Baccalaureate Diploma Programme for students in Grades 11 and 12.
-This is a challenging, comprehensive educational program and Richmond Secondary is the only school in the District to offer the I.B. diploma.
+World School and has offered the International Baccalaureate Diploma Programme as an option for students in Grades 11 and 12.
+This is a challenging, comprehensive two-year educational program and Richmond Secondary IB Diploma pass rates, average total points and average subject grades considerably exceed world averages.
 Several thousand students have attained this impressive international distinction.
-Since 1928, more than 25,000 Richmond Secondary School graduates have gone on to live fulfilling and successful lives.
+Since June of 1928, thousands of Richmond Secondary School graduates have gone on to universities and colleges all over the world and, more importantly, fulfilling careers and successful lives.

-The history of the school includes a very proud tradition in athletics and the Richmond Colts has been a revered name in B.C.
-School Sports for decades and the school has won no less than 17 B.C.
+The history of the school includes a very proud tradition in athletics and student-athletes have represented Richmond High in competitions ever since the doors opened in 1927.
+In 1970, the school adopted the name Richmond Colts and this has been a well respected name in B.C.
+School Sports ever since.
+The Colts have won no less than 18 B.C.
 Championship titles in a variety of sports.
-Often known as the "Super Colts", the senior boys' basketball team, led by teacher-coach Bill Disbrow, dominated the 1980s and early 1990s and won the provincial championship banner a record five times and made the B.C. championship final game an amazing ten times.
-The senior girls' basketball and volleyball teams also enjoyed years of great success, competing at the B.C. tournament many years in a row and capturing the B.C. championship title in 1990-1991 (basketball) and 1992-1993 and 1994-1995 (volleyball).
-The Colts football program was a powerhouse for many years and the team competed in the B.C. title game six times, winning the provincial championship title 4 times, including 1976-1977 and then three in a row in 1996, 1997 and 1998 under the leadership of teacher Jeff Lochbaum.
-Similarly, the Colts have won two B.C. championships in senior boys' soccer in 1989-1990 and 1995-1996 and twice in junior boys’ basketball in 1995-1996 and 1997-1998.
-Colts athletics has generated a lot of school pride and positive energy and from the 1960s to the 1990s, the school's most spirited competition was always with their crosstown rivals the Steveston Packers (became Steveston-London Secondary School in 2007) and football, basketball and all games between the two senior high schools always drew standing-room only crowds, often including thousands of enthusiastic students, parents and alumni.
-Similarly, bus loads of RHS supporters, often with their faces painted maroon and white, cheered on the Colts at provincial championships.
-Many former Colts student-athletes went on to play for B.C. and Canada, at the elite level in the NCAA, CIS, and B.C. colleges, as well as professionally in Europe, in the CFL and even in the NFL.
-Current Colts student-athletes continue to excel in basketball (2015 senior boys' RSSAA champions), volleyball, badminton, tennis, ultimate (2015 B.C.
-High School Tier II provincial champions) and many other sports and RHS teams continue to compete for RSSAA, Vancouver and District, Lower Mainland and provincial titles.
+Often known as the "Super Colts", the senior boys' basketball team dominated the 1980s and early 1990s and won the Lower Mainland title ten times, the provincial championship banner a record five times and played in the B.C. championship final game an amazing ten times.
+The senior girls' cross country team was very strong, capturing the B.C. title in 1984, and girls' basketball and volleyball teams also enjoyed years of great success, competing at the B.C. tournament many years in a row and capturing the B.C. championship title in 1990-1991 (basketball) and 1992-1993 and 1994-1995 (volleyball).
+The Colts football program was a powerhouse for many years and the team competed in the top tier B.C. title game six times, winning the provincial championship title four times, including 1976-1977 and then three in a row in 1996, 1997 and 1998.
+Similarly, RHS won two B.C. championships in senior boys' soccer in 1989-1990 and 1995-1996, twice in junior boys’ basketball in 1995-1996 and 1997-1998 and senior ultimate in 2015 and the Richmond Colts have competed in provincial tournaments countless times in many other sports.
+Colts athletics has generated a lot of school pride and positive energy and from the 1960s to the 1990s, the school's most spirited competition was with their crosstown rivals the Steveston Packers (became Steveston-London Secondary School in 2007 with the merger of Steveston and London secondary schools) and football, basketball and all games between the two senior high schools always drew standing-room only crowds, including hundreds of enthusiastic students, parents and alumni.
+Similarly, bus loads of RHS supporters often with their faces painted maroon and white, with the support of the talented Colts cheerleader team, packed the stands to cheer on RHS student-athletes at many provincial championships.
+Many former Colts student-athletes have gone on to play for B.C. and Canada, at the elite level in the NCAA, USports (CIS), and B.C. colleges, as well as professionally in Europe, in the CFL and even in the NFL.
+Current Colts student-athletes continue to excel in basketball (e.g. 2015 & 2019 senior boys' RSSAA champions, 2020 South Fraser Zone senior boys' AAA champions), volleyball, badminton, tennis, ultimate, and many other sports and RHS teams continue to compete for RSSAA, Zone and Provincial titles.
 Most importantly, all of our student-athletes understand this tremendous legacy and know that they are expected to represent the Richmond Colts with dedication, skill, respect, sportsmanship and class, inside and outside of the classroom, always.

-The school has developed strong connections to the local community and thousands of people growing up in Richmond have built deep attachments to Richmond High and the Richmond Colts over the past 90 years.
-Parents were active partners, from the charter members of the Richmond High Parent-Teacher Association to the tremendous support given today by parents in Parent Advisory and School Planning Councils and Dry After Grad.
+The school has developed strong connections to the local community and thousands of people growing up in Richmond have built deep attachments to Richmond High.
+Parents have been active partners, from the charter members of the Richmond High Parent-Teacher Association to the tremendous support given today by parents in Parent Advisory Council and Dry After Grad.
 Parental involvement and support helps make Richmond Secondary a better place to learn and to work.
 The Richmond High School Alumni Association was formed in 1988 by a group of alumni during the 60th anniversary celebrations of the school.
-Over the past three decades, the RHS Alumni has donated over $650,000 to the school in scholarships, athletics, music, drama, clubs, technology, dry after grad and supporting the lunch program, Cinderella project, Colt daycare and many other areas.
-The Board of Directors volunteer their time to apply for and manage gaming funds, organize community and fundraising events and they continue to support Richmond High and the Alumni Association on behalf of all RHS grads.
-Sustaining positive connections with our community is important and for over 40 years, the school has hosted an annual "Richmond Secondary Community Christmas Luncheon" in early December that is open to members of the wider community and our guests enjoy a traditional Christmas meal with all the trimmings prepared by our professional Cook Training students, and the event raises funds for both local and global charitable organizations.
+Since this time, the RHS Alumni has donated hundreds of thousands of dollars to the school in scholarships, library upgrades, athletics, music, theatre, clubs, computers and technology, dry after grad, the Colts mural (see bottom of page) and by supporting many community-building endeavours like Grade 8 Camp, Breakfast with Santa and The Colt Carnival.
+The Board of Directors volunteer their time to apply for and manage provincial gaming funds, organize community and fundraising events and they continue to support Richmond High and the Alumni Association on behalf of all RHS grads.
+Sustaining positive connections with our community is important and since the mid-1970s, the school has hosted an annual "Richmond Secondary Community Christmas Luncheon" in early December that is open to members of the wider community and our guests enjoy a traditional Christmas meal with all the trimmings prepared by our professional Cook Training students, and the event raises funds for both local and global charitable organizations.
 Similarly, each May the RSS Alumni Association hosts an "Alumni Luncheon" at the school and we welcome back former students and staff from many different decades.